Analogues of Finite Blaschke Products as Inner Functions: Analogues of Finite Blaschke Products

 This proposition generalizes \cite[Lemma~4.7]{cheng2019inner} where the authors require the zeros of the polynomial to be contained in $\Omega$ and additional properties are imposed on the space.

 We will also show that if $f$ has zeros that are not reproducible, this does not change the structure of $[f]$.
 First though, we need a proposition.

 \begin{proposition} Let $\beta$ be a complex number and $m$ be a non-negative integer.
-Then the following statements hold. \begin{enumerate}[(a)] \item $\beta$ is not a reproducible point if and only if $(z-\beta)$ is cyclic. \item $\beta$ is a reproducible point with $\ro(\beta)\leq m$ if and only if \end{enumerate} \end{proposition}
+Then the following statements hold. \begin{enumerate}[(a)] \item $\beta$ is not a reproducible point if and only if $(z-\beta)$ is cyclic. \item $\beta$ is a reproducible point with $\ro(\beta)\leq m$ if and only if $(z-\beta)$ is not cyclic and \end{enumerate} \end{proposition}

 \begin{proof} For any integer $k\geq 0$, define $\cX_k = (z-\beta)^k\Pol$.
 It is clear that $\cX_{k+1}\subset\cX_{k}$, which shows that the identity $\cls_{\h}(\cX_{k+1})=\cls_{\h}(\cX_{k})$ holds if and only if $\cX_{k+1}$ is dense in $\cX_{k}$ with respect to the norm induced from $\h$.